turboapps/docs/deploying/turbo_client/turbo_client.md

-### Turbo Client and Launcher
+### Turbo Client

-In the following pages you will learn about how to use Turbo Client and the Turbo Launcher.
+In the following pages you will learn about how to use the Turbo Client and Turbo Launcher.

 #### Install the Plugin